apeterson91/website/content/post/PhDLessons/index.md

 * [Geocomputation with R](https://geocompr.robinlovelace.net/) (Lovelace)

+##### R packages

+Rstudio has a good list of well supported R packages across a wide range of domains [here](https://support.rstudio.com/hc/en-us/articles/201057987-Quick-list-of-useful-R-packages).

 Here are the (non-specialized) R packages I’ve come to use regularly.

 * Drake + dflow (currently transitioning to [targets](https://github.com/ropensci/targets) + [tflow](https://github.com/MilesMcBain/tflow))
-* May use [renv](https://rstudio.github.io/renv/articles/renv.html), depending on circumstances
 * [Tidyverse](https://www.tidyverse.org/) of course
 * The [brms](https://paul-buerkner.github.io/brms/) package for most “standard” bayesian modeling - E.g. Bayesian (potentially hierarchical) glms
 * The [rstan](https://mc-stan.org/users/interfaces/rstan) package for some “non-standard” bayesian modeling
 * [Rcpp](https://rcpp.org) (and associated Rcpp packages like RcppEigen, RcppProgress,RcppParallel) for other “non-standard” bayesian models.
-* --- It can often help to read the code of other developers working in this space, as well as R in general
+* -- It can often help to read the code of other developers working in this space, as well as R in general
 * The [gtsummary](http://www.danieldsjoberg.com/gtsummary/) package for paper/presentation tables
 * -- I sometimes use [gt](https://gt.rstudio.com/) directly

 For making other packages:
 * [usethis](https://usethis.r-lib.org/)
 * [devtools](https://devtools.r-lib.org/) (including roxygen2, etc.)
-* renv

-Rstudio has a good list of well supported R packages across a wide range of domains [here](https://support.rstudio.com/hc/en-us/articles/201057987-Quick-list-of-useful-R-packages).
+* [renv](https://rstudio.github.io/renv/articles/renv.html) - can also be useful for analyses potentially

 Specialized R Packages I use for spatial analysis: